Capt. John Spann Family

 (daughter of Charles Stuart, of Bristol, England) had six children

 There has been a major change in the identified immigrant ancestor which would be Capt.
 John Spann who came directly from Dublin, Ireland to settle in North Carolina according to Joe Spann.
-He claims that John Spann along with his brothers was an alumni of Trinity College in Dublin, Ireland.
-The family was supposed to have been a prominent English family which included an uncle Jonathan Spann.
+I have confirmed that there was a John Spann who along with his brothers was an alumni of Trinity College in Dublin, Ireland.
+The family they spring from was a prominent English family which included an uncle Jonathan Spann.
+I still don't know how Capt.
+Spann received his rank.
+Joe Spann seems to think that he was in the militia.
+If so where?
+In Ireland or North Carolina.
 [Joe Spann, GENforum Jan.
 6, 2003]

 1705, May - John Spann enters study at Trinity College in Dublin, Ireland.
 He received no degree which may have caused a split with his father.
 His father and two brothers were also alumni of Trinity College, [Joe Spann, rootsweb.com - 15 Jun 2005 - http://boards.rootsweb.com/surnames.spann/560/mb.ashx]